Want to share what you like about MassLegalHelp with us?

 • Your childcare or adult dependent care expenses.

-• Your college student status
+• Your college student status.

-See list of SNAP verifications at application: 106 C.M.R. §§ 361.610
+See list of SNAP verifications at application: 106 C.M.R. § 361.610.

 You can verbally tell DTA this information when you talk with a SNAP worker, or you can write down this information on your SNAP Application, Recertification or Interim Report forms.
 You can also send DTA a written statement that you have signed and dated.
-See Appendix C for a sample self-declaration from for shelter and dependent care costs.
+See Appendix C for a sample self-declaration form for shelter and dependent care costs.

-DTA Online Guide: See Appendix G for links to the DTA's BEACON 5 Online Guide for this section.
+See Appendix G for links to the DTA’s BEACON 5 Online Guide for this section.